 Workshops for Real Estate Professionals

-Lake Champlain Sea Grant offers accredited workshops to Vermont real estate professionals.
+Lake Champlain Sea Grant offers accredited workshops to Vermont and New York real estate professionals.
 Real estate professionals are often the first (and sometimes only) source of information for buyers and sellers about construction and alterations in regulated areas (such as wetlands and river corridors), for potential flood risks, septic requirements, shoreland protection, and related topics.
 Realtors also gain valuable information about state and local resources that they can pass on to their clients.

 Learn from a Vermont rivers expert how to access and interpret Federal Emergency Management Agency (FEMA) and state river corridor maps for information about flood risk, flood insurance, and regulation compliance.